Applications

 A high contact resistance within a switchgear device leads to high power loss coupled with thermal stress and possible serious damage to the switchgear device.
 Problems, such as high transfer resistance resulting from poor connections, can be identified by measuring contact resistance.

-Assessing the interrupter unit by analysing contact resistance
+Assessing the interrupter unit by analyzing contact resistance

 Regular measurements of the static and dynamic contact resistance allow an accurate assessment of the condition of the entire contact system.
 This ensures that maintenance requirements can be identified at an early stage and down times kept to a minimum.